Portavion/brainz/1-projects/Job application/Cover Letter.md

 ### Draft
 To whom it may concern,

 Thank you for the opportunity to apply for a Software Engineer role at Laka.
-Your mission to build a better insurance for cyclists resonates with me, having had bad experiences in the past, and I'm excited by the opportunity to contribute to building innovative software that changes an industry.
+I've had questionable experiences with bike insurance in the past so your mission to build a better insurance resonates with me.

 In my previous role as senior transport modeller at Arup, I gained a strong foundation in problem-solving and a first experience of web development working alongside the city modelling team to create a web dashboard (built with React and Python).
-I also had first-hand experience using SQL to query and analyse large data sets within my modelling work.
-This experience, combined with my passion for software engineering, makes me confident that I have the skills to excel in this role.
+I also had first-hand experience using SQL to query and analyse large data sets with my day to day transport modelling work.
+This, combined with my passion for software engineering, makes me confident that I have the skills to excel in this role.
 I am particularly interested in Laka's tech stack, having prior experience with Node.js, React, RESTful apis, Jest unit testing, SQL and being currently learning Golang.

 My personal projects further demonstrate my capabilities:
 * **Chalkr (https://github.com/Portavion/Chalkr):** A climbing workout tracker app built with React Native/Expo, Firebase Auth, and SQLite, focusing on an offline-first approach.
 This projects showcase my frontend development skills and ability to build robust applications.

 * **Velock (https://github.com/Portavion/velock):** A web app tracking Santander Cycles and docking space availability, featuring an improved search.
-Built with React, Node.js/Express, and a PostgreSQL database, this project demonstrates my experience with fullstack development and REST APIs.
+It is built with React, Node.js / Express with a PostgreSQL database.
+This project shows my experience working on features across the stack and REST APIs.

 I am comfortable working in a remote-first environment and am eager to collaborate with your team to deliver high-quality code and contribute to Laka's continued success.
 I am confident that my experience with Node.js, React and SQL, coupled with my enthusiasm for building user-centric applications, makes me a great fit for this role.
 Thank you for your time and consideration.
 Sincerely, Guillaume